Sir James Graham, 2nd Baronet: Agricultural improver

+In Parliament

 Representative for Cumberland

 At the general election of 1826, Graham, who stood upon principles identical to those advocated when contesting Hull, became the senior member for the city of Carlisle.
 It was a remarkable contest.
 When Sir Philip Musgrave, 8th Baronet (1794–1827), the Tory candidate, ventured into one of the poorest districts of the city, he was confronted by a group of non-electors seeking his opinions relating to the Corn Laws.
 When his views failed to meet with their approval he received a storm of abuse followed by a shower of stones, and a general disturbance ensued.
 Members of the corporation and the constabulary were man-handled and thrown into the Milldam.
 In the course of the afternoon a detachment of the 55th regiment of Foot appeared to quell the disturbance.
 The mob received the troops with a volley of stones, the troops reacted with a hail of ball cartridges and when the smoke cleared two young women lay dead and numerous others lay wounded.

 In 1828, the death of John Christian Curwen caused a vacancy in the representation of the county of Cumberland.
 As a result, Graham resigned his seat and entered parliament in an uncontested election on their behalf.

 In 1830 the celebrated "Dalston Dinner" took place, a public dinner given to Graham by a number of the freeholders of the county in testimony of their approbation of his conduct in parliament.
 During the proceedings Graham declared himself a "party man" under the Blue flag of freedom; declaring.

 At the end of July, following the dissolution of parliament, Graham and Sir John Lowther both returned for Cumberland.
 In 1830 he first made a name in the House of Commons by a motion for the reduction of official salaries, and he increased his reputation by an attack on the salaries received by privy councillors.
 This gave him a position as one of the more advanced reformers, and in November Earl Grey offered him the post of First Lord of the Admiralty.
 He was also sworn of the Privy Council.
 Although this precipitated the need for a new election he was returned unopposed.
-Graham later became a member of the committee, along with Lord Durham, Lord Duncannon and Lord John Russell charged with the task of compiling and introducing the Great Reform Act of 1832.
+Graham later became a member of the committee, along with Lord Durham, Lord Duncannon and Lord John Russell charged with the task of compiling and introducing the Reform Act 1832.
 From 1832 to 1837 he sat for the eastern division of the county of Cumberland.